 The primary measure of damages will usually be based on the difference in value between the price paid for the property and the theoretical value of the property if the defect had been apparent.
 The assessment of damages is complicated and, usually, it is necessary to obtain an expert valuer’s opinion.
 Depending on the severity of the misrepresented fact and its effect on the marketability of the property, damages can range from no loss in value to a large proportion of the value, in which case tens and occasionally hundreds of thousands of pounds can be recovered.

 For those who will shortly be completing these forms, please be aware that, although the replies do not constitute part of the contract (unless otherwise stipulated), they can be influential for buyers and proper consideration should be given before answering.
 As can be seen above, there are mechanisms available for buyers to seek compensation for inaccuracies or deliberate deceit.

 Finally, another important consideration for buyers is that the time available for them to make claims for misrepresentation is not endless.
 It may be the case that misrepresentation only becomes apparent to a buyer some considerable time after the purchase, but the applicable legislation provides six years to make such a claim, generally starting on the date contracts were exchanged.

-If you have sold or purchased a property recently and you think you might have been affected by any of the issues raised in this article, please get in touch with Jonathan Calverley by emailing email@example.com or phoning 0117 904 5837.
+If you have sold or purchased a property recently and you think you might have been affected by any of the issues raised in this article, or for more information on the Seller’s Property Information Form, please get in touch with Jonathan Calverley by emailing [email protected] or phoning 0117 904 5837.